Hi, I'm Darren Umbsaar!

 I have also gained much valuable conceptual insight into painting techniques from several online sources, especially YouTube.
 One of my favourite YouTube channels is "Draw Mix Paint" by Mark Carder.
 Mark is a master at his craft in both being a painter and a teacher.
 He conveys not just the methods but also the attitudes and perspectives that you need to adopt in order to paint realism effectively.
 His emphasis is on value and "colour-checking" especially, as well as maintaining a level of abstraction (even in realism!) so that once you step back and view the painting from several meters away, the whole thing comes together.
 And that's something that I am striving to incorporate into my own work more recently--the painting doesn't need to be hyper realistic when viewed up close, but rather it's about how it "appears" when you step back and let that added distance fill in the gaps of the imagination.
 Also, I am indebted to Andrew Tischler, an amazing New Zealand-based realist oil painter, who's landscape paintings have been a huge source of inspiration.
 Not only are his paintings inspiring, but his YouTube tutorials have been the primary source for me in learning how to paint with oils.

 Painting is one of those activities that will be endlessly fulfilling, because the more you paint the more you realize you have more the learn and more to improve on.
 Painting has been an evolving skill.
 I keep asking myself, "What is my style?" which is a challenge to answer, as I find joy in cycling from periods of realism to somewhat more impressionistic methods.
-Currently my work can be described as an attempt to create a realistic impression of the landscape; my goal is for each piece to be tonally accurate, yet still retain a quality of liveliness and expressiveness through loose brushwork when examined up close.
+Currently my work can be described as an attempt to create a realistic impression of the landscape; my goal is for each piece to be tonally accurate, yet still retain a quality of liveliness and expressiveness through loose brushwork and instances of bold colour when examined up close.
 I love the challenge of capturing tangible lighting and 3-dimensionality in my paintings.
 It is my hope that each painting will leave the viewer dreaming of exploring hidden corners of the mountains, and to admire the beauty in all things from the lowly valleys to the lofty peaks.

 Thanks for reading!